urakubo/UNI-EM/README.md

 7. Execute "python main.py" in the [UNI-EM] folder.
 The control panel will appear.

 8. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
-Dojo will be launched as a web application.
+Dojo -a web application- will be launched.

 ## Authors